 The amount of material delivered by road peaked in year 4 with 8,816 kg CO2e with the other years staying constant around the 5000 kg CO2e (Figure 5).
-This peak was due to a peak in the type of activity and the materials used to deliver it in year four, (e.g. three times as much brash was delivered compared to year 5).
-The materials delivered by helicopter increased year on year up until the final year when works are slowing down.
-This is a direct result of the amount / type of works delivered as part of the project (e.g. three times as many stone dams were installed in year 5 compared to year 4).
+This corresponded to a peak in high-emission types of activity and the materials used to deliver them in year four, (e.g. three times as much brash was delivered compared to year 5).
+The materials delivered by helicopter increased year-on-year up until year 6 when it started to decrease as the works were slowing down.
+This is a direct result of the amount/ type of works delivered as part of the project (e.g. three times as many stone dams were installed in year 5 compared to year 4).

-Figure 5 - Total kg CO2e for all deliveries for all years of the project
+Figure 5 - Total kg CO2e for all deliveries for all years of the project year I was a 6-month period; year 6 is a 17-month period, year 7 figure is 11-month period